 There are four ways to install JBoss Tools, in order of increasing effort.

-The Eclipse Marketplace provides a way to install JBoss Tools from within Eclipse.
+The Eclipse Marketplace provides a way to install JBoss Tools and Red Hat JBoss Developer Studio from within Eclipse.
 Click the links below for more information or to watch a screencast demonstrating the process.

 Update Site / p2 Repository